 John Nilsson represents technology clients in complex intellectual property litigation, both at the trial court and appellate level.
-Many of his cases have focused on medical devices and pharmaceuticals.
-He has also represented clients in cases involving electronics and telecommunications.
+Although many of his cases have focused on medical devices and pharmaceuticals, he has also represented clients in disputes involving electronics, telecommunications, and other technologies.
 Mr. Nilsson currently is lead counsel for a leading international electronics manufacturer in a patent infringement action involving 4G cellular networking technology.
 He also represents one of the world's largest makers of orthopedic cement in multiple proceedings involving theft of its intellectual property, including a recent trade secrets trial before the International Trade Commission where Mr. Nilsson served as lead trial counsel.

 - Boston Scientific as trial counsel in Jang v.
 Boston Scientific Corp., EDCV-05-426-VAP (C.D.
 Cal.
 2015), a case in which the plaintiff claimed over $200 million in damages.
 At trial, won a jury verdict of no literal infringement.
 In a subsequent bench trial, Mr. Nilsson's team also defeated the plaintiff's claim of infringement under the doctrine of equivalents, obtaining judgment on all claims in Boston Scientific's favor.
 Mr. Nilsson was counsel of record on appeal, where the Federal Circuit affirmed the district court's finding of no infringement.